Dialectical Behavioral Therapy

-Changing negative behavior into positive behavior is at the heart of Dialectical Behavioral Therapy or DBT .
-Helping individuals accept and change life threatening behaviors or improve their quality of life behaviors is the goal of the DBT therapist.
+Dialectical Behavioral Therapy (DBT) helps people change negative behavior into positive behavior.
+The goal of DBT is to help individuals accept and change life threatening behaviors and improve their quality of life.
 Many of the students at Discovery Academy come to us having been successful in previous treatment settings.
-Often the therapeutic skills and knowledge learned using Dialectical Behavioral Therapy or DBT has been an integral part of that previous treatment progress.
+Often the therapeutic skills and knowledge learned using DBT has been an integral part of that previous treatment progress.

 Therefore, Discovery Academy builds on and supports this success.
 We provide group experiences and therapeutic opportunities that enhance the student’s DBT skills.